ethersphere/swarm/swarm/docs/smash/smash.rst

 5. Finally, the owner records a *uniqueness bit* for each chunk.
 Since it it possible that the same chunk appears multiple times in a document collection, and since we want to avoid uneccessary repeated audits for such chunks, we must store one extra bit of information - this is the uniqueness bit belonging to each chunk in the collection.

-6. Once all these have been assembled, the owner can put them in a Let us assume that all chunks have been stored and the owner obtained a receipt for each from the respective guardians.
+6. Once all these have been assembled, the owner can put them in a manifest.
+Let us assume that all chunks have been stored and the owner obtained a receipt for each from the respective guardians.
 Once a document collection is assembled, the manifest describing the collection is created.
 This *collection audit manifest* will contain all the metadata needed for auditing and litigation, notably:

     1. the guardian receipts of all the unique chunks,